Bullies always display these types of body language, especially around their targets.

 Bullies also put their hands on the target’s personal belongings with a carefree attitude.
 But know that the message the bully is sending the target is this.
 “I own you, so I own anything that is yours.”

 Here is a classic often seen.
-Bullies may walk up to the target’s table during lunch, pick a French fry off their plate in front of them and pop it in their mouths.
+Bullies may walk up to the target’s table during lunch, pick a French fry off their plate in front of them, and pop it in their mouths.
 They may pick up the target’s fork and take a bite of their food.

 Bullies may also pick up the target’s phone and began scrolling through the contents.
 Bullies will even rummage through the target’s purse or pick up the target’s jacket and go through the pockets.
 The hidden message the bully is sending is, “I can take whatever I want, and what are you going to do about it?”

-Other ways bullies invade territory is to walk in the center of a hallway or sit on a flight of stairs, expecting people to move and go around them.
+Another way bullies invade territory is to walk in the center of a hallway or sit on a flight of stairs, expecting people to move and go around them.
 Bullies may also stand in the middle of a road and driveway or take their time crossing the street, forcing cars to stop and wait.
 They may also stand in the middle of a crowd or center of a room.

 Bullies also show dominance by how they dress or the car they drive.